jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   AssertionError: 1 != 0

-and when I make that line match the expectation
+and when I make the next line match the value in the terminal

 .. code-block:: python

   self.assertEqual(int('01'), 1)

-the terminal shows green again.
-I have another tool to help solve the problem
+the terminal shows passings tests, we are green again and I have another tool to help solve the problem

-- I can split a string_ on a separator using `str.split`_
+- I can split a string_ on a separator using `str.split`_ to get a :doc:`list </data_structures/lists/lists>` of its parts
-- I can index a :doc:`list </data_structures/lists/lists>`
+- I can index the :doc:`list </data_structures/lists/lists>`  from splitting the string_ to get a specific item from it
 - I can convert a string_ to an integer_ using the int_ constructor

 ----